 Data Platforms 2017 is presented by Qubole, the big data-as-a-service company.

 Qubole is a big data-as-a-service company that provides a fast, easy and reliable path to turn big data into valuable business insights.
 Qubole’s cloud-based platform addresses the challenges of processing huge volumes of structured and unstructured data.
-It uses clouds such as Amazon Web Services, Google Compute Engine, Microsoft Azure and Oracle Cloud Platform to help enterprises extract value out of their big data while enabling their operations teams to be nimble and adaptive to their users’ needs.
+It uses clouds such as Amazon Web Services, Google Compute Engine, Microsoft Azure, to help enterprises extract value out of their big data while enabling their operations teams to be nimble and adaptive to their users’ needs.
 Qubole achieves this through features such as auto-scaled big data clusters and integrated toolsets for data analysts, developers, and business users.
 With more than 500+ PB of data processed every month across its customer base, Qubole’s platform makes enterprises agile with big data.

 +1 (415) 432-2400